PiwikPRO/PPMS-PublicDocs/sdk/Piwik_PRO_SDK_for_Android.md

 * An OnGetProfileAttributes (required) – callback to handle request result (call is asynchronous), has two methods ``void onAttributesReceived(Map<String, String> attributes)`` and ``void onError(String errorData)``.

-* An attributes (output) – dictionary of key-value pairs, where each pair represent attribute name(key) and value.
+* An attributes (output) – dictionary of key-value pairs, where each pair represents the attribute name (key) and value.

-* An errorData (output) – in case of error only this method will be called.
+* An errorData (output) – in case of error, only this method will be called.
 The method passes the error string.

 ### Checking audience membership
 *Requires Audience Manager*

-Audiences allow to check if user belongs to a specific group of users defined in the data manger panel based on analytics data and audience manager profile attributes.
-You can check if user belongs to a given audience for example to display him some special offer.
-To check it use ``checkAudienceMembership`` method:
+Audiences are allowed to check whether or not the user belongs to a specific group of users defined in the data manger panel based on analytics data and audience manager profile attributes.
+You can check if the user belongs to a given audience, for example, to show a special offer.
+To check it, use the ``checkAudienceMembership`` method:

 ```java
 getTracker().checkAudienceMembership(audienceId, new Tracker.OnCheckAudienceMembership() {